maxmind/mmdb-from-go-blogpost/README.md

 - Development, whose IPs come from the 56.1.0.0/16 range, and
 - Management, whose IPs come from the 56.2.0.0/16 range.

 Members of the SRE department have access to all three of AcmeCorp's environments, `development`, `staging`, and `production`.
-Members of the Development and Management departments have access to the `development` and `staging` environments (but not `production`).
+Members of the Development and Management departments have access to the `development` and `staging` environments (but not to `production`).

-The GeoLite2 Country MMDB file has a map, or nothing, associated with every IP range.
+The GeoLite2 Country MMDB file has a map, or no record, associated with every IP range.

-For each of the AcmeCorp ranges, we're going to make sure a map does get returned when we query for the ranges or any subranges of them, and that the map will contain `AcmeCorp.Environments` and `AcmeCorp.DeptName` keys, as well as any keys that were contained in the original GeoLite2 Country record, if one existed.
+For each of the AcmeCorp ranges, we're going to make sure a map record does get returned when we query for the ranges or any subranges of them, and that the map will contain `AcmeCorp.Environments` and `AcmeCorp.DeptName` keys, as well as any keys that were contained in the original GeoLite2 Country record, if one existed.
 More on this later.

-### Adding the new fields to GeoLite2 Country
+### The steps we're going to take

 We're going to [write some Go code](https://github.com/maxmind/mmdb-from-go-blogpost/blob/master/main.go) that makes use of the MaxMind [`mmdbwriter`](https://pkg.go.dev/github.com/maxmind/mmdbwriter) Go module to: